Financial-Times/dotcom-page-kit/examples/express-with-handlebars/readme.md

 This example demonstrates how to render Handlebars templates in an Express application using the [Anvil Handlebars] package.
 It supports partials, template inheritance, and helper functions.

-To start the example app enter this directory and run `npm start`.
+To start the example app enter this directory and run `npm start` or `npm start:dev`.

 [Anvil Handlebars]: https://github.com/Financial-Times/anvil/tree/master/packages/anvil-server-handlebars